 A DRC membership can help you reduce risk and minimize losses through education, common trading standards and the availability of affordable and timely dispute resolution.
 Before doing business with a new company, contact DRC to determine if additional information is available to assist you to make informed decisions.
 If you are experiencing a recurring problem or have a question, DRC can provide in-house seminars or webinars to address your specific needs.
-Should a dispute arise, we can help you avoid the lengthy and costly court process.
+As a DRC member, should a dispute arise we can help you avoid the lengthy and costly court process.
 DRC trading assistance staff and a roster of arbitrators are efficient and knowledgeable about the unique nature of the produce industry.
 Most disputes are resolved informally and do not escalate to arbitration.